-Part 1 defines a Design change as a change to a type design or a change to any other part of a type certificate or type acceptance certificate that, if incorporated ,would require the modification or repair of a product, its components, or an appliance.
+Part 1 defines a Design change as a change to a type design or a change to any other part of a type certificate (TC) or type acceptance certificate (TAC) that, if incorporated, would require the modification or repair of a product, its components, or an appliance.

-Type certificated aircraft and products can be altered in a number of ways.
+Type-certificated aircraft and products can be altered in a number of ways.

-- (a) Changes to a type certificate.
-These are design changes that are proposed by the type certificate holder.
-Part 21 Subpart D provides the process and criteria for changes to a type certificate.
-This type of design change is typically issued as a service bulletin. - (b) Supplemental type certificates (STC).
-These are design changes that are (usually but not always) developed by someone other than the type certificate holder.
+- (a) Changes to a TC.
+These are design changes that are proposed by the TC holder.
+Part 21, Subpart D, Review of Airworthiness, provides the process and criteria for changes to a TC.
+This type of design change is typically issued as a service bulletin (SB). - (b) Supplemental type certificates (STCs).
+These are design changes that are (usually but not always) developed by someone other than the TC holder.
 STCs can be proposed by anyone and would typically include those proposals that form a kit to be sold for incorporation by third parties into a type-certificated product.
-Part 21 Subpart E provides the requirements for approval of an STC, including the responsibilities of an STC holder. - (c) Repairs.
+Part 21, Subpart E, Certifying Conformity following Major Modification or Major Repair, provides the requirements for approval of an STC, including the responsibilities of an STC holder. - (c) Repairs.
 These are a design change required to rectify a defect, usually on an individual aircraft, and often structural.
 A repair, while resulting in a change to the type design, is intended to restore the product to the same operational capability as before.
-For example: by the addition of a skin doubler and fasteners to restore strength to a cracked panel, or by a bush in a worn bearing component.
-Part 21 Subpart M states that repairs which are not approved under the type certificate or type acceptance certificate are to be treated as design change to be approved in accordance with Part 21 Subparts C, D and E. - (d) Modifications.
-These are design changes that are not changes to type certificates nor supplemental type certificates.
+For example, if a repair that was done by the addition of a skin doubler and fasteners to restore strength to a cracked panel, or by a bush in a worn bearing component.
+Part 21, Subpart M, states that repairs which are not approved under the type certificate or type acceptance certificate are to be treated as design change to be approved in accordance with Part 21 Subparts C, D, Changes to Type Certificates and Type Acceptance Certificates, and E, Supplemental Type Certificates. - (d) Modifications.
+These are design changes that are not changes to TCs nor STCs.
 (Although the term modification is often used generally by industry to describe any design change.)
 Like repairs, modifications are normally individual changes, although under specific conditions modifications can be duplicated on aircraft of identical make, model and modified configuration.
-Modifications are approved by approving the technical data in accordance with Part 21 Subpart N.
+Modifications are approved by approving the technical data in accordance with Part 21, Subpart N.

 This AC discusses the approval process for modifications and repairs only.
 For STCs, refer to AC21-8, Design changes - Supplemental Type Certificates.
-For changes to a type certificate, consult the CAA Certification Unit .
+For changes to a TC, consult CAA at certification@caa.govt.nz or info@caa.govt.nz